 OK.
 First things first.

-It’s BECAUSE we have neither space nor time to enjoy all the stuff we already own.
+Do you know why we all buy so much?
+It’s actually because we have neither space nor time to enjoy all the stuff we already own.

 So we buy more … and more … and more!!!

-IF you want to stop busting your budget with impulse shopping you need to let stuff go.
+Endlessly hunting a happiness, our cluttered homes will always deny us.
+The answer is simple.
+If we want to stop busting our budget with impulse shopping we need to let stuff go.

-Lots of it.
-Seriously lots of it.
+Lots and lots and lots of it.

-OK so onto simple, frugal tip two.
+OK so onto simple frugal tip two.

 And that is: fork out for new stuff …